Stochastic Modelling of Symmetric Positive Definite Material Tensors

 The second item on the list of requirements for representation above in \fsec{Ssec:group-inv}, that each $\genSecTensor(\event)$ is SPD, can pose some problems, as $\PosSymSecRankSpace\subset \SymSecRankSpace$ is not a subspace, but geometrically an open convex cone.
 Therefore we shall look only at representations which can ensure that the resulting $\genSecTensor(\event)$ is SPD, even under numerical approximations.
 Some of these representations are actually closely connected to some of the metrics described in Appendix~\ref{App:metrics-SPD}; and although the kind of metric and associated mean and the representation are formally independent, some representations make it easier to compute certain means.

-The first representation we shall look at is the exponential map, e.g.\ see \cite{ArsignyFillardPennecEtAl2006, ArsignyFillardPennecEtAl2007, GuilleminotSoize2013a, NouySoize2014, JungSchwartzmanGroisser2015, schwartzman_lognormal_2016, GroisserJungSchwartzman2017, groissJungSchwman2017} for some recent examples, which is analytic and one-to-one and onto, i.e.\ it can be taken as a global chart.
+The first representation we shall look at is the exponential map, e.g.\ see \cite{ArsignyFillardPennecEtAl2006, ArsignyFillardPennecEtAl2007, GuilleminotSoize2013a, NouySoize2014, JungSchwartzmanGroisser2015, schwartzman_lognormal_2016, Grigoriu2016, GroisserJungSchwartzman2017, groissJungSchwman2017} for some recent examples, which is analytic and one-to-one and onto, i.e.\ it can be taken as a global chart.
 For a $\symtensor \in \SymSecRankSpace$ we set $\genSecTensor = \exp(\symtensor)\in\PosSymSecRankSpace$.
 This can be computed either via spectral calculus, or simply through the everywhere convergent power series.
 One may also note that thanks to the Cayley-Hamilton theorem the series can actually be written as a finite sum.
 This representation also makes it very easy to compute the logarithmic or log-Euclidean distance $\vartheta_L$, \feq{Eq:log-Euclid-dist} in Appendix~\ref{App:metrics-SPD}.